![]() |

 There are many benefits of peanuts.
-Packed with essential nutrients, peanuts not only add delightful flavor to your treats but also offer numerous health benefits that can be particularly advantageous for those managing diabetes1.
+Packed with essential nutrients, peanuts not only add delightful flavor to your treats but also offer numerous health benefits that can be particularly advantageous for those managing diabetes.1

+There are many benefits of peanuts for diabetics.
 One reason why peanuts are particularly beneficial for diabetics2 is their low glycemic index (GI).
 Foods with a low GI release sugar more slowly into the bloodstream, preventing spikes in blood glucose.
 Therefore, desserts made with peanuts can be a safer and smarter choice for those managing diabetes.

 In addition to their macronutrient profile, peanuts are packed with essential vitamins and minerals3.
 For example, peanuts are an excellent source of magnesium, which plays a vital role in blood sugar regulation.
 Adequate magnesium intake can help improve insulin sensitivity, an essential factor for diabetics.